 - Begin to familiarize yourself with the college rules and regulations in the Compass and academic requirements (first sections of the Catalogue), both are on line.

 - Seek out your advisor (or other faculty member) when you are having academic difficulties.
 Early contact and discussion is essential given the pace of One Course At A Time (OCAAT).
-If your advisor is away from campus and he/she has not arranged for a colleague to handle unexpected situations, you should contact the Registrar, Director of Academic Advising and or the Dean of Students.
+If your advisor is away from campus and he/she has not arranged for a colleague to handle unexpected situations, you should contact the Registrar, Coordinator of Academic Support and Advising and or the Dean of Students.
 All of these people can be of great help.

 - You are ultimately responsible for your own choices, but advisors need to know what is going on in order to be helpful.
 Consult with your advisor before you make a decision about adding and/or dropping courses or otherwise change your approved course schedule.
 Make sure you understand the guidelines for withdrawing from a class after the third day of a term.